lexbor/docs/source/examples/html/document_title.md

 [lexbor/html/document_title.c](https://github.com/lexbor/lexbor/blob/master/examples/lexbor/html/document_title.c).
-The purpose of this code is to demonstrate how to parse an HTML string, retrieve its title, modify the title, and then display the resulting HTML document structure using the Lexbor library.
+The purpose of this code is to demonstrate how to parse an HTML string, retrieve its title, modify the title, and then display the resulting HTML document structure using the `lexbor` library.

 ## Code Breakdown